-By law, the victim’s clothing belongs to the coroner.
-How did Dana’s husband end up with the clothes that she was wearing when she was admitted to the hospital on March 3, 2014?
+How did Huck end up with the clothes that Dana supposedly was wearing when she was admitted to the hospital on March 3, 2014?
 By law, the clothing belonged to the coroner’s office:

-It’s astonishing to Dana’s family that homicide detectives accepted this “evidence” as authentic, did not question the chain of custody, and apparently did not even think about Dana’s clothing as evidence until after the autopsy had been completed.
+It’s astonishing to Dana’s family that homicide detectives accepted this “evidence” as authentic, and did not question the chain of custody.
+Apparently they didn’t even think about Dana’s clothing as evidence until after the autopsy had been completed.

-Further, according to Detective Zottneck’s report, this clothing was in Huck’s Prius.
-(It was actually Dana’s Prius.)
-The initial search warrant (pdf), signed on March 4, 2014, specifically commanded the police to search Dana’s vehicles, including her Prius.
-The search warrant commanded the police to search for “any evidence related to the possible crime of murder,” specifically including clothing.
-Why didn’t they?
+Further, according to Detective Zottneck’s report, this clothing was located in Dana’s car, which Huck was driving.
+The initial search warrant (pdf), signed on March 4, 2014, specifically commanded the police to search Dana’s car for “any evidence related to the possible crime of murder,” specifically including clothing.
+Why didn’t detectives comply?